-- Employers should note that auditors certificated to the QMS and/or EMS schemes after 1 September 2018 have not necessarily transitioned and should refer to the IRCA register or auditors card to confirm the version of the standard the auditor is certified to. - Auditors who complete IRCA certified transition training will be provided with a certificate of successful completion by the training organisation delivering the transition programme.
+- Employers should note that auditors certificated to the QMS and/or EMS schemes are required to complete IRCA certified transition training by 1 September 2018 in order to remain on the QMS or EMS registers.
+IRCA will identify on the IRCA website those auditors who have successfully transitioned to the 2015 register. - Auditors who complete IRCA certified transition training will be provided with a certificate of successful completion by the training organisation delivering the transition programme.
 If there is doubt about authenticity of these certificates, employers will be able to verify the status by contacting the CQI training organisation team via training@quality.org - IRCA will offer to review transition training arrangements developed by employers for their own auditors and, where these arrangements are deemed to meet the IRCA requirements, accept successful completion of these arrangements as an alternative to completing IRCA accredited transition training.
 A fee will be charged to recover the costs associated with these reviews. - For a fuller understanding of the transition requirements, we recommend employers become familiar with the policies for IRCA auditors and IRCA Approved Training Organisations.